sportlog/google-charts/README.md

 Features:
 * Typed chart options.
 You can use intellisense to set any chart option.
 * Supported charts: Annotation, Area, Bar, Bubble, Calendar, Candlestick, Column, Combo, Gantt, Gauge, Geo, Histogram, Line, Map, Org, Pie, Scatter, SteppedArea, Table, Timeline, TreeMap and WordTree.
 * Draw charts in either Classic or Material design.
-Material design is restriced to Bar, Column, Line and ScatterChart. (still in Beta from Google)
+Material design is restricted to Bar, Column, Line and ScatterChart. (still in Beta from Google)

 # Install using composer
 You can install sportlg/google-charts by using composer: